canjs/can-rest-model/can-rest-model.md

   - [can-connect/can/map/map.prototype.isDestroying]
   - [can-connect/can/map/map.prototype.isNew]

-- [can-connect/can/map/map._List] - The list type constructor function used to create a list of instances of the raw record data retrieved from the server. <span style="display:none">_</span>
+- [can-connect/can/map/map._List ArrayType] - The list type constructor function used to create a list of instances of the raw record data retrieved from the server. <span style="display:none">_</span>
 - [can-connect/data/url/url.url] - Configure the URLs used to create, retrieve, update and delete data.
 It can be configured with a single url like: